thdngan/arboretum/content/posts/lithium.md

 >[!caption_left]
 >![[likelihood.webp]]
 >Comparison of BBN light-element abundance predictions and observations.
 Likelihood curves (normalized to peak at unity) for BBN+CMB predictions are shown in magenta.
 Primordial abundances inferred from astronomical observations are shown in yellow.
 The CMB determination of $^4$He is shown in cyan.
-Reprinted from Fields et al. (2020)[^23].
+From Fields et al. (2020)[^23].

 Alright, let’s assume for a moment that standard cosmology and #particle #physics are totally on point, and our nuclear physics calculations of mass-7 production are rock solid.
 If that’s the case, then why the heck are we seeing way less lithium-7 than expected?
 Theoretically, there should be about three to four times more lithium than what we observe (Fields, 2011[^1]).
 So what’s going on?